Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 If you want to remove a user from a sandbox, you need to remove the user from all groups.
 For detailed information, see [Remove user from a group](#remove-user-from-a-group).

-There is the following limitation: You cannot remove a user from the *Actindo Admingroup* in a sandbox of which he&frasl;she is the owner. <!--- Kann man den owner ändern? -->
+There is the following limitation: You cannot remove a user from the *Actindo Admingroup* in a sandbox of which s/he is the owner. <!--- Julian, kann man den owner ändern? -->

 ## Delete user

-Delete a user, if he&frasl;she works no longer in your company, for example.
+Delete a user, if s/he works no longer in your company, for example.
 You can delete a user in the main account only.

 #### Prerequisites

 - You are logged in to the main account.
-- You are granted to delete users.
+- You have permission to delete users.

 #### Procedure